quixio/quix-docs/docs/platform/tutorials/rss-tutorial/rss-processing-pipeline.md

 What you need

   - A free [Quix account](https://quix.io/signup){target=_blank}.
 It
-    comes with enough credits to create this project.
+    comes with enough credits to create this application.

   - A Slack account with access to create a webhook. ([This guide](https://api.slack.com/messaging/webhooks){target=_blank} can help you with this step.)